 Healthcare reform and the HITECH Act have set the stage for health care organizations to implement a framework that promotes patient-centered care.
-Systems for doing so are being funded through federal in grants and incentives.
+Systems for doing so are being financed through federal funding both in grants and incentives.
 In turn, technology is being adapted toward quality of care outcomes and pay for performance.27 mHealth